A 4-year-old child died Monday after being found unresponsive in a swimming pool on a Norwegian Cruise Line ship off the North Carolina coast.

 Cruise ship passengers expect to be taken care of while on vacation, as they should be.
 As soon as travelers set foot aboard a cruise ship their lives are placed in the hands of crew members, who may not be trained to handle unexpected emergencies.
 The reality is cruise ships can be very dangerous vessels, and a tragic accident can happen in the blink of an eye.

 Drowning and near-drowning accidents are not uncommon aboard cruise ships.
 These accidents can happen to anyone, regardless of swimming skills or age.
 However, cruise lines tend to try and limit their liability when it comes to unfortunate accidents, and that includes when a passenger drowns.
 If someone you love has been seriously injured or killed in a near drowning or drowning accident while travelling on a cruise ship, a Florida Cruise Ship Injury & Maritime Attorney at Whittel & Melton can help you hold the responsible party accountable for their actions.
 We will work relentlessly to see to it that your rights are protected and that you are justly compensated for your losses.
-Please call us today statewide and toll-free at 866-608-5529 or fill out a free online case evaluation form by downloading our free app from the Apple App Store or get it on Google Play.
+Please call us today statewide and toll-free at 866-608-5529 or fill out a free online case evaluation.